trustbox/logmap/README.md

 If you use other dependency management tools, see [Maven repository - Dependency information](http://search.maven.org/#artifactdetails%7Ccom.github.fcappi%7Clog4splunk%7C1.0.0%7Cjar)

-It's also required that you have a logging framework that implements [Simple Logging Facade for Java (SLF4J)](http://www.slf4j.org/) (e.g. Log4J, Logback, java.util.logging) as dependency.
+It's also required that you have as your project dependency a logging framework that implements [Simple Logging Facade for Java (SLF4J)](http://www.slf4j.org/) (e.g. Log4J, Logback, java.util.logging).

 Done!
-Now see the [Code Example](#code-example) section to know how easy and useful is to use log4splunk!
+Now see the [Code Example](#code-example) section to know how easy and useful is to use **Log4Splunk**!

 ## License